Four Square / Two Square Rules

 How To Play

 The first four or two players begin by standing inside one of the 4 squares.
-The player in court number 1 serves the ball into any of the other 3 courts.
-That player returns the ball back to any court.
+The player in court number 1 serves the ball into any of the other 3 squares.
+That player returns the ball back to any square.
 Play continues like this until a player allows a ball to bounce twice in their court, hits the ball out of the court, spikes the ball, or is unable to successfully return the ball to another court.
-If a player does any of those thing that player rotates out of the game, either by going to the end of the wait line, or to court number 4 if there are only four players.
+If a player does any of those things, that player rotates out of the game, either by going to the end of the wait line, or to court number 4 if there are only four players.
 The other players in the game rotate up to the empty space.
 (The player on court #4 moves to 3, #3 moves to 2 and # 2 move to 1) If there are more than four players, the first waiting player enters at court number 4. – Every new round is served by the player in court #1.

 A player is out if:

 THEY HIT THE BALL OVERHAND